Family & Consumer Sciences

 Family and Consumer Sciences programs facilitate student progress toward a set of unifying goals in the areas of academic achievement, cultural and environmental issues, health and safety, individual and family relations, leadership and workplace ethics, and application of technology.

-Family and Consumer Sciences provide opportunities for students to develop the knowledge, skills, attitudes and behaviors needed for:
+Family and Consumer Sciences provide opportunities for students to develop the knowledge, skills, attitudes and behaviors needed for work and family life.

 - Strengthening the well-being of individuals and families across the life span.